Medium amplitude model for internal waves over large topography variation: Asymptotic models for internal waves

-In this section, we are interested in the construction and full justification of a new asymptotic model describing the two-layers flow in the Camassa-Holm regime ($\mu \ll 1, \epsilon \leq M \sqrt{\mu}$ with $M>0$) taking into account large amplitude topography variations.
-To this end, we start our analysis by recalling the commonly know Green-Naghdi model.
-The latter model is obtained after plugging the asymptotic expansions of the Dirichlet-Neumann operators given in~\cite{Duchene10,DucheneIsrawiTalhouk14} into the system~\eqref{eqn:EulerCompletAdim} and after straightforward computations while neglecting all terms of order $\mu^2$.
-At this point, the commonly known ``shear mean velocity" variable $v$ is introduced coupling the upper and lower layer vertically integrated horizontal velocities $u_1$ and $u_2$, see~\cite{DucheneIsrawiTalhouk14}: and where $\phi_1$ and $\phi_2$ are the solutions to the Laplace's problems \eqref{eqn:Laplace1}-\eqref{eqn:Laplace2}.\\ \\ In this paper, for the sake of simplicity, we do not give the asymptotic expansions of the Dirichlet-Neumann operators nor the detailed derivation of the Green-Naghdi model.
-Instead, we recall below the Green-Naghdi system and refer to~\cite{Duchene10,DucheneIsrawiTalhouk14} for more details:
+The well-known Green-Naghdi model is obtained by plugging the asymptotic expansions of the Dirichlet-Neumann operators given in~\cite{Duchene10,DucheneIsrawiTalhouk14} into the \emph{full Euler system} and performing simple computations while disregarding all terms of order $\mu^2$.
+At this point, the well-known ``shear mean velocity" variable $v$, which connects the upper and lower layer depth averaged vertically integrated horizontal velocities $u_1$ and $u_2$, is introduced, see~\cite{DucheneIsrawiTalhouk14}:

+We do not define the Dirichlet-Neumann operators or their asymptotic expansions in this paper for the sake of simplicity.
+Instead, we briefly recall the Green-Naghdi system below and refer to~\cite{Duchene10,DucheneIsrawiTalhouk14,DucheneIsrawiTalhouk15} for more information on the derivation: